 Bring Water and Food

-If you are planning a longer hike, having water and food will help prevent fatigue, dizziness, and dehydration.
-If you are planning to bring your dog on a hike, always remember have water for your dog.
+If you are planning a longer hike, bring water and food to help prevent fatigue, dizziness, and dehydration.
+If you want to bring your dog along, always remember have water for your furry friend.

 Remember Sunscreen